redbrogdon/github_reporter/DESIGN.md

 ### 2.1.
 Command-Line Interface (CLI)

 *   **Entry Point:** The main entry point for the application will be `bin/github_reporter.dart`.
-*   **Argument Parsing:** The `args` package will be used to parse command-line flags and options, including `--repo`, `--start-date`, `--end-date`, `--github-token`, and `--gemini-key`.
+*   **Argument Parsing:** The `args` package will be used to parse command-line flags and options, including `--repo`, `--start-date`, `--end-date`, `--github-token`, `--gemini-key`, and a new `--output-file` option.
 *   **CLI-related Tasks:** This file will handle all command-line related tasks, such as displaying help messages and validating basic argument presence.
 It will also be responsible for retrieving the GitHub and Gemini API keys from either the command-line arguments or environment variables.
+It will determine whether to write the report to a file or print it to standard output based on the presence of the `--output-file` option.

 ### 2.2.
 Report Generation Logic